bratorange/slunn/README.md

 This was a finger practice of implementing neural networks with simple backpropagation and gradient descent in numpy.
 Please take implementation with a grain of salt as many parts may not be optimal.

 ## Results
-I managed to get MNIST under 1% error with 4 layers.
+I managed to get MNIST under 1% error with five layers.

 ## Getting started